 In addition, it should provide options for you to choose whether clone every sector on the HDD or not.
 Your mSATA SSD may be smaller than HDD, so you have to clone only used part instead of cloning the entire disk.

-AOMEI Backupper Standard, the free clone software, takes care of all of that.
-It will clone used part only by default.
-If you would like an intact duplication of HDD, you can check Sector by sector clone at the last step of disk cloning, at where you can realize aligning partitions to optimize SSD.
+AOMEI Backupper Professional, the powerful cloning software, takes care of all of that.
+It will clone used part only by default, and therefore allowing you to clone larger drive to smaller drive.
+If you would like an intact duplication of HDD, you can check sector-by-sector clone at the last step of disk cloning, in which you can also realize aligning partitions to optimize SSD.

 Download this software and follow steps below to clone disk to mSATA drive now.

 *Clone features in free trial can only be demonstrated.
 Please upgrade for full functionality.

 Backup files that matter a lot in case you lose it by inappropriate operations.
 Connect mSATA SSD with your computer via SATA to USB cable or SATA case.

 Step 1.
 Install and start SSD cloning software - AOMEI Backupper.
 Click Clone, and select Disk Clone.

 Step 2.
 Select HDD as the source disk.

 Step 3.
 Select mSATA SSD as the destination path.

 Step 4.
 Check Align partition to optimize for SSD box, and click Start Clone.